-Manhattan is an exciting and engaging place to live at any age.
-It’s little wonder that so many older adults seek to stay in the City and age in place.
+It’s little wonder that so many older adults seek to stay in the city and age in place.
 Luckily, there are a number of assisted living options for those with a passion for city life.

-Assisted living communities are perfect for older adults who need a little extra help with the tasks of daily living.
+Assisted living communities are a wonderful option for older adults who need a little extra help with the tasks of daily living.
 This may include help remembering to take medications, assistance with showering and personal hygiene, or help with dressing and grooming.

 This ensures that residents can enjoy an independent or semi-independent lifestyle for as long as possible.
 Most assisted living communities offer 24/7 onsite staff, emergency call buttons, numerous amenities and event programming, and more.